Tanta: History

-In 1888, Ali Mubarak Pasha described Tanta as a disorganized city with narrow streets and poorly constructed buildings.
-However, under Khedive Ismail, the city underwent significant urban development, with wider streets, a municipal engineer, and a health director.
-By then, it spanned an area of 180 feddans.
+In 1888, Ali Mubarak Pasha described Tanta as an overcrowded city with narrow streets and poorly constructed buildings.
+Under Khedive Ismail, however, the town underwent significant urban development, including wider avenues, a municipal engineer, and a health director.
+By that period it extended over approximately 180 feddans.
 Several educational institutions were established, including the Saint Louis School, a convent school, an American missionary school, and Tanta Secondary School.
-The Alliance Israélite Universelle opened a school in 1905 with 220 students in its first year.
+The Alliance Israélite Universelle opened a school in 1905 that enrolled 220 students in its first year.

-During the 1919 Revolution, the city saw frequent disruptions to railway lines and telegraph systems.
-Demonstrations occurred, such as the protest on 12 March in which British forces fired on unarmed demonstrators, killing 16 and injuring 49.
-On 18 November, 40,000 people marched in protest, prompting the government to require official passports for those wishing to enter the city.
+During the 1919 Revolution, Tanta experienced frequent disruptions to railway and telegraph lines.
+On 12 March, British forces fired on unarmed demonstrators, killing 16 and injuring 49.
+On 18 November, some 40,000 people marched in protest, prompting the authorities to require passports for entry into the city.

-In 1921, when Sultan Hussein Kamel issued a decree forming a delegation led by Adly Yakan for negotiations with the British, Tanta residents were dissatisfied.
-On 20 May, female students protested, demanding that Saad Zaghloul lead the negotiations.
-That evening, more demonstrators took to the streets, and by 21 May, shops, factories, and cafes were closed.
-The city’s leaders sent telegrams to the government expressing their demands.
+In 1921, following a decree by Sultan Hussein Kamel establishing a delegation led by Adly Yakan to negotiate with the British, local residents protested, demanding that Saad Zaghloul lead the talks.
+Demonstrations spread, leading to closures of shops, factories, and cafés, and telegrams were sent to the government expressing local demands.

-Tanta was among the cities that joined the 1935 Egyptian protests, which called for the restoration of the 1923 Constitution and the end of British occupation.
-Students from the Ahmadi Institute led the protests on 13 November, chanting nationalistic slogans.
-The protests escalated into clashes with the police, resulting in one death and injuries to 45 soldiers and 35 civilians.
-A peaceful protest followed on 18 November, and the city shut down in solidarity.
-More demonstrations occurred on 3 and 8 December, and all schools went on strike on 10 December.
-Celebrations erupted on 14 and 15 December when the constitution was reinstated.

-Protests resumed in January 1936, this time more violent.
-Students initiated the unrest, leading the Ministry of Education to close Tanta Secondary School and the al-Azhar Council to shut down the Ahmadi Institute.
-Some students were expelled, and the unrest continued until the formation of the first government under Ali Mahir Pasha.
+Tanta was among the cities involved in the 1935 Egyptian protests, which sought restoration of the 1923 Constitution and an end to British occupation.
+Students from the Ahmadi Institute led protests beginning on 13 November, resulting in clashes with police; one demonstrator was killed and dozens were wounded.
+A large peaceful march followed on 18 November, and the city observed strikes and school closures until the constitution was reinstated.
+Further unrest in January 1936 led to the temporary closure of Tanta Secondary School and the Ahmadi Institute, with continued disturbances until the formation of the first government under Ali Mahir Pasha.

-In 1960, the villages of Qaffaha and Kafr Sejer were annexed to the city as urban expansion merged them with Tanta.
-The city also played a role in the Egyptian revolution of 2011, witnessing large demonstrations.
-In 2013, it hosted both pro- and anti-Mohamed Morsi protests, reflecting its continued political significance.
+In 1960, the villages of Qaffaha and Kafr Sejer were annexed to the city as part of its urban expansion.
+Tanta also played a role in the Egyptian revolution of 2011, witnessing large demonstrations.
+In 2013, the city hosted both pro‑ and anti‑Mohamed Morsi protests, reflecting its continued political significance.